nathan815/ADF-Python-FanOut-Bug-Repro/README.md

 ### New Finding
 **UPDATE:** I've found that if I comment out the "generate_job_id" activity, the orchestration does not hit either of these bugs.
 It seems the trigger sequence is:
 1. Loop (for each of the 1 or more pending jobs):
-    1. Run Activity
+    1. Run an activity
-    2. Start Sub-Orchestation
+    2. Start a sub-orchestation
-    3. Append task from #1.2 to `running_tasks`.
+    3. Append sub-orchestration task to `running_tasks`.
 3. Call `context.task_any(running_tasks)` 💥

 ## workflow1